InsightSoftwareConsortium/ITKSphinxExamples/src/Filtering/QuadEdgeMeshFiltering/ComputePlanarParameterizationOfAMesh/Documentation.rst

-Compute Planar Parameterization Of A Mesh
+Compute Planar Parameterization of a Mesh
 =========================================

 .. index::